learn-js/canvassing/read/index.md

 ### You'll learn these topics:

  - Drawing paths, shapes, etc., and working with color
- - Drawing images/spritesheets on the canvas
+ - Drawing images on the canvas
  - How to create a game/animation loop
  - Detecting mouse & keyboard input
  - Creating complex animation sequences
- - Using the canvas tag in tandem with manipulating other html elements
  - Making animated gifs from a canvas animation
  - Using video on the canvas
  - An overview of awesome libraries you can use with the canvas tag